The Different Types of Car Insurance Coverage

 - Third-party: Refers to an insurer paying victims of an auto accident for damages or injuries being paid using a driver’s liability coverage.

-- Arbitration or Dispute Resolution: Refers to methods for resolving disputes between an insurer and their customer using low-cost arbitration or mediation, as opposed to hiring attorneys and going to court.
-Customers typically use this when disputing the value of a vehicle or necessity of a medical claim.
+- Arbitration or Dispute Resolution: Refers to methods for resolving disputes between insurance companies and their customers using low-cost arbitration or mediation, as opposed to hiring attorneys and going to court.
+Customers typically use this when disputing the value of a vehicle or the necessity of medical claims or medical payments coverage.